RobertApikyan/LifecycleMvp/README.md

 LifecycleMvp is implementation of [AbstractMvp](https://github.com/RobertApikyan/AbstractMvp) with [Android Arcitecture Components](https://developer.android.com/topic/libraries/architecture/).
 [AbstractMvp](https://github.com/RobertApikyan/AbstractMvp) framework solves a number of issues related with classic MVP implementation.
 Read more about AbstractMvp [here](https://github.com/RobertApikyan/AbstractMvp).

-#### Let's try it on a ColorApp ...
+#### Let's try it on a [ColorApp](https://github.com/RobertApikyan/ColorsApp)
-Here we have ColorApp, which main point is to display different color when the user is tapping on the screen.
+Here we have a ColorApp.
+It's main point is to display different colors when the user is tapping on the screen.
 It has only one activity, and for that activity we gonna create ColorView interface and ColorPresenter class.

 ###### Step 1.
 Creating ColorView and ColorPresenter.